-Comment # # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID if applicable Project Name if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Recommen Discussion or Consent topic (D/C) 112 Ford Chris ODOT Region 1 Letter 8/25/202 3 RTP Chapter 3 Y Add the following language to the beginning of the "Use of auxiliary and other special purpose lanes" section as follows, "Additional throughway travel lanes, as well as auxiliary lanes and other special purpose lanes, may be warranted in some locations, including those with a high number of serious or fatal crashes, excessive demand from a facility important to regional and state economic performance, substandard interchange spacing, connecting throughway systems that are relatively close but not directly linked, geometric constraints, slope, and limitations or constraints that prevent creation of a well-connected street network due to topography, existing neighborhoods, or natural resource areas." n Y С 113 Ford Chris ODOT Region 1 Letter 8/25/202 3 RTP Chapter 3 Y speed change, turning, weaving, truck climbing, maneuvering of entering and leaving traffic, and other purposes supplementary to through-traffic.
-An auxiliary lance is intended to provides a direct connection from one- interchange ramp to the next.
+Comment # ‡ Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID if applicable Project Name if applicable Comment proposes a change?
+(Y/N) Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Discussion or Consent topic (D/C) 112 Ford Chris ODOT Region 2 1 Letter 8/25/202 RTP Chapter 3 Y Add the following language to the beginning of the "Use of auxiliary and other special purpose lanes" section as follows "Additional throughway travel lanes, as well as auxiliary lanes and other special purpose lanes, may be warranted in some locations, including those with a high number of serious or fatal crashes, excessive demand from a facility important to regional and state economic performance, substandard interchange spacing, connecting throughway systems that are relatively close but not directly linked, geometric constraints, slope, and limitations or constraints that prevent creation of a well-connected street network due to topography, existing neighborhoods, or natural resource areas."
+1 Y С 113 Ford Chris ODOT Region 2 1 Letter 8/25/202 RTP Chapter 3 Y speed change, turning, weaving, truck climbing, maneuvering of entering and leaving traffic, and other purposes supplementary to through-traffic.
+An auxiliary land is intended to provides a direct connection from one interchange ramp to the next.
 The lane separates slower traffic movements from the mainline through traffic, helping smooth the flow of traffic and reduce the potential for crashes and is not intended to function as a general purpose travel lane.
-Auxiliary lanes add additional motor vehicle- capacity.
-Auxiliary lanes can be used to keep regional trips on the throughway system instead of diverting them to local trips.
+Auxiliary lanes add additional motor vehicle capacity.
+Auxiliary lanes can be used to keep regional trips on the throughway system instead of diverting them to local typically add additional motor vehicle capacity for the purpose of serving shorter, more local trips and allowing through lanes to serve longer, regional trips.
 Auxiliary lanes can be used to keep regional trips on the throughway system.
-These system-to-system interchange connections currently exist on I-5 between OR-217 and I-205.
-The intention is not to "add capacity" to the six through lanes, it is rather to serve trips that are traveling from one interchange to another and can stay in the same lane without merging with Y C
+These system-to-system interchange connections currently exist on Y С